Nick Campbell DJ - over 14 years experience of playing clubs, bars and functions around the northwest and in the south.

 Nick carries Pioneer CDJ400s and Pioneer 600 mixer and technics decks (if required), plus a QSC GX5 amp driving 1.5K E.V bass bins and tops - lovely crisp clear sound and chunky bass.
 A hotel-standard lighting rig.
 LED ROOM UP LIGHTING IS NOW AVAILABLE 10 uplights available!!

 A mixing DJ, Nick can play all genres of music according to what is required.
 Funk, soul, indie and party tunes from the 50’s to 2000s as well as current hits and live mix of your fave club classics.
 Also breaks, DnB, House, Trance, nu funk etc..

-Working closely to your set list to sequence a winning night - but always flexible to adapt to the moment.
+Working closely to your set list to sequence a winning night - but always flexible and intuitive to adapt to the moment.
 "The key is to have a huge collection and knowledge of all genres of music.
 Old school club, indie and rock classics are often requested which don't appear on any "Now" cds for example.

 Extensive collection - experienced - professional – funky. www.facebook.com/nickcampbelldj